bmariesan/tech-talks/emissary-ingress/README.md

 in some frameworks or programming languages we could have different data sources and pools for the two and split the traffic, however they'd still share some resources.

-This is were using `query param based routing` could help us split traffic before it reaches our service, meaning that we could literally have throughput and long running query deployments and split traffic at the edge in `Emissary-Ingress`:
+This is where using `query param based routing` could help us split traffic before it reaches our service, meaning that we could literally have throughput and long-running query deployments and split traffic at the edge in `Emissary-Ingress`:

 ``` shell
 ---